Article Image

 Personnel Administration

-The Indian bureaucracy, often referred to as the steel frame of the nation, plays an indispensable role in maintaining the unity, integrity, and continuity of governance.
-However, this steel frame is only as strong as its parts i.e the civil servants, their training, recruitment, discipline, motivation, and ethical compass.
-Personnel Administration delves into how these individuals are selected, trained, promoted, disciplined, and retained, and how their service conditions are regulated to ensure optimal performance in public service.
-In the vast landscape of Public Administration, Personnel Administration stands out as one of the most vital pillars that directly influences the efficiency, ethics, and responsiveness of governance.
-Personnel Administration pertains to managing the human resources of the government i.e the individuals who translate policy into practice, decisions into action, and constitutional ideals into daily reality.
+The Indian bureaucracy, often referred to as the steel frame of the nation, plays an indispensable role in maintaining governance unity, integrity, and continuity.
+However, this steel frame is only as strong as its parts, i.e., the civil servants, their training, recruitment, discipline, motivation, and ethical compass.
+Personnel Administration delves into how these individuals are selected, trained, promoted, disciplined, and retained and how their service conditions are regulated to ensure optimal performance in public service.
+In the vast landscape of public administration, personnel administration stands out as one of the most vital pillars that directly influence governance’s efficiency, ethics, and responsiveness.
+Personnel administration pertains to the management of the government’s human resources, i.e., the individuals who translate policy into practice, decisions into action, and constitutional ideals into daily reality.

-9.2 Transition from Personnel Management to Human Resource Management
+Transition From Personnel Management To Human Resource Management (HRM)

-Over time, the personnel management diversified from its initial welfare-based concern into broader fields such as Industrial Relations (IR), Personnel Administration, and subsequently Human Resource Development (HRD).
-In the 1980s, Human Resource Management evolved to become an organizational development instrument.
-Professional organizations like the National Institute of Personnel Management (NIPM) contributed significantly towards this development.
-Post-independence saw HRM grow from being a conventional personnel management function to focusing on organizational effectiveness and empowering employees.
+Over time, personnel management diversified from its initial welfare-based concern into broader fields such as IR, personnel administration, and HRD.
+In the 1980s, HRM evolved to become an organisational development instrument.
+Professional organisations like the National Institute of Personnel Management (NIPM) have contributed significantly to this development.
+Post-independence saw HRM grow from being a conventional personnel management function to focusing on organisational effectiveness and empowering employees.
 Scholars like T.V.
-Rao and Udai Pareek brought about HRD as a developmental intervention.
+Rao and Udai Pareek caused HRD as a developmental intervention.

-Human resource management (HRM) is the process of recruiting, training, performance appraisal, and compensating employees, and of addressing their labor relations, health, safety and equity issues.
+HRM is the process of recruiting, training, performance appraisal, and compensating employees and of addressing their labour relations, health, safety, and equity issues.
 HR helps to ensure that results are achieved through people.
-Because of global competition, technological advances, and economic turmoil, that statement has never been truer than it is today.
-Human Resources Management is a holistic perspective towards managing the individuals available within an organisation that contribute towards achieving organisational goals.
-Human Resource Development (HRD) describes the model of facilitating the workers in the process of acquiring and upgrading skills, knowledge, and competencies in order to raise organisational performance.
-It includes training, career development, performance management, and organizational development.
-Human Resource Management (HRM) is indispensable in surmounting governance challenges in civil services by setting the goals of employees in accordance with organizational goals.
-The transition from traditional rule-based personnel administration to competency-based HRM is an indication of emphasis given on improved performance and effective delivery of services.
+Owing to global competition, technological advances, and economic turmoil, this statement has never been truer than it is today.
+Human resources management is a holistic approach to managing the individuals available within an organisation that contribute towards achieving organisational goals.
+HRD describes the model of facilitating workers in the process of acquiring and upgrading skills, knowledge, and competencies in order to raise organisational performance.
+This includes training, career development, performance management, and organisational development.
+Human resource management (HRM) is indispensable in surmounting governance challenges in civil services by setting employees’ goals in accordance with organisational goals.
+The transition from traditional rule-based personnel administration to competency-based HRM is an indication of emphasis given on improved performance and effective service delivery.

 Recruitment in Civil Services

-Recruitment of Civil Services describes the methodical process of attracting, appointing, and selecting suitable personnel to administrative positions in the government.
+The recruitment of civil services describes the methodical process of attracting, appointing, and selecting suitable personnel for administrative positions in the government.
 It ensures meritocracy, transparency, and inclusivity while maintaining governance standards.
-In India, recruitment is primarily conducted by constitutional bodies like the Union Public Service Commission (UPSC) and State Public Service Commissions (SPSCs).
+In India, recruitment is primarily conducted by constitutional bodies such as the Union Public Service Commission (UPSC) and State Public Service Commissions (SPSCs).

-The Higher Civil Service recruitment is done under the authority of the Union Public Service Commission (UPSC), a standalone constitutional body founded under Article 315 of the Indian Constitution.
-The UPSC is tasked with holding competitive examinations and recruiting candidates based on interviews.
+Higher Civil Service recruitment is conducted under the authority of the Union Public Service Commission (UPSC), a standalone constitutional body founded under Article 315 of the Indian Constitution.
+The UPSC is tasked with holding competitive examinations and interviewing candidates.
 It also advises on promotion, transfer, disciplinary action, and recruitment policy.
-Articles 315 to 323 of Part XIV of the Constitution define its composition, role, and powers.
-Working independently, the UPSC submits its reports to the President of India, whose advice is advisory and not binding.
-The UPSC Secretariat ensures administrative effectiveness, compliance with constitutional requirements, and transparency in public service recruitment.
+Articles 315 to 323 of Part XIV of the Constitution define the Constitution’s composition, role, and powers.
+The UPSC works independently and submits its reports to the president of India, whose advice is advisory and not binding.
+The UPSC Secretariat ensures administrative effectiveness, compliance with constitutional requirements, and transparency in the recruitment of public services.

 i.
 Direct Recruitment